OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/replace-function.md

 ## Remarks

 The return value of the **Replace** function is a string, with substitutions made, that begins at the position specified by _start_ and concludes at the end of the _expression_ string.
-It is not a copy of the original string from start to finish.
+It's not a copy of the original string from start to finish.

 ## See also